Endogen/Telegram-Kraken-Bot/README.md

 0xccb2fa97f47f0d58558d878f359013fef4097937
 ```

-#### How else can you help?
+#### How else can you support me?
-If you can't or don't want to donate coins, please consider signing up on exchanges below.
-They are really good ones and by using these links i get a share of the fee that you normally pay to the exchange.
+If you can't or don't want to donate, please consider signing up on listed exchanges below.
+They are really good and by using these links to register an account i get a share of the trading-fee that you pay to the exchange.

 - [Binance](https://www.binance.com/?ref=16770868)